-The area of the Initial District Boundaries includes approximately 4917.1-acres and the total area proposed to be included in the Inclusion Area Boundaries is approximately acres.
-A legal description of the Initial District Boundaries and the Inclusion Area Boundaries-is attached hereto as Exhibit A. A map of the Initial District Boundaries is attached hereto as Exhibit C-1, and a map of the Inclusion Area Boundaries is attached hereto as Exhibit C-2.
-A vicinity map is attached hereto as Exhibit B. It is anticipated that the District's Boundaries may change from time to time as it undergoes inclusions and exclusions pursuant to Section 32-1-401, et seq., CRS, and Section 32-1-501, et seq., CRS, subject to the limitations set forth in Article V below.
+The area of the Initial District Boundaries includes approximately 49 acres.
+A legal description of the Initial District Boundaries is attached hereto as Exhibit A. A map of the Initial District Boundaries is attached hereto as Exhibit C. A vicinity map is attached hereto as Exhibit B. It is anticipated that the District's Boundaries may change from time to time as it undergoes inclusions and exclusions pursuant to Section 32-1-401, et seq., CRS, and Section 32-1-501, et seq., CRS, subject to the limitations set forth in Article V below.